Polenoso/TransportsMap/Readme.md

 - Change Transport Model dependency in both scenes in order to decouple them.
 We would need to have a specific DTO for each scene (p.s MapTransport and DetailTransport) and let each transport provider manage the color or detail information.
 - Adding Snapshot testing to each View.
 - Adding UITest (E2E).
 This would make us implement the "fake" data provided by the Moya framework to avoid calling the endpoint in order to improve test speed.
+- Extract to modules (Packages) Domain, APIClient and even each scene implementation, in order to bound their context.